cdktf/cdktf-provider-consul/docs/dataConsulKeys.typescript.md

 - *Type:* string

+The ACL token to use.
+This overrides the token that the agent provides by default.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/data-sources/keys#token DataConsulKeys#token}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.20.0/docs/data-sources/keys#token DataConsulKeys#token}

 ---